quarkus-qe/quarkus-test-suite/README.md

 - Properties from YAML and external files
 - Properties from Consul

+### `leak-checks`

+Includes tests for repeated application startup and shutdown using `@QuarkusMain` and `@QuarkusMainTest`.
+Validates correct resource and classloader cleanup using JVM-level metrics to detect potential memory retention or leak regressions.

 ### `logging/jboss`

 Module that covers the logging functionality using JBoss Logging Manager.
 The following scenarios are covered: